Galaxy Pods Chinatown, a Singapore capsule hotel

 There is a slightly confusing aspect of booking the Galaxy Pods online, on the booking.com site it specifically states that children cannot be accommodated, but when we queried this they informed us that it just means anyone under 18 isn’t allowed to check in alone.

 Also keep in mind if you’re travelling with more children than adults, one or more kids will have to sleep in a capsule on their own.
-This isn’t necessarily a problem and will be fine for older kids, but we didn’t feel entirely comfortable with the idea of ours (aged 8 and 9) being in there alone.
+This isn’t necessarily a problem and will be fine for older kids, but we didn’t feel entirely comfortable with the idea of ours (aged 8 and 9 on our first visit) being in there alone.

 Aside from that, the staff were very welcoming to us as a family, and it definitely felt like a unique experience for the boys and something very different.
 They loved opening and closing the ‘hatch’, setting the lighting levels, and the feeling that they were in a spaceship.
 If you’re travelling with much younger kids, or light-sleepers, the slight lack of complete sound-proofing could be an issue though.